Historical / Biographical Fiction | WWI & Maritime History

 Outside of writing, Mark works professionally as an Occupational Health & Safety Coordinator, a role that reflects his dedication to protecting people and creating safer environments.
 His career in OHS has strengthened his understanding of risk, responsibility, and human vulnerability perspectives that naturally inform the emotional depth of his characters.

-Family remains at the heart of Mark’s work.
+Family remains at the heart of Mark’s work, as a father of 5 adult children and 2 grandchildren of a blended family, Mark with his partner Nicole, have a busy household.
 Frank’s legacy, the stories passed down through generations, and the quiet pride of Maritime families all play a role in shaping his voice as an author.
 Through his writing, Mark aims not only to preserve history but to connect readers with the personal sacrifices that built the world we inherit today.

 Heart of a Lumberman Merchandise